GardenersHQ

 Freesia are half hardy bulbs.
 They carry beautiful funnel like flowers that have a lovely fragrance.

-Freesia flower in the winter and spring; these flowers can be of many patterns and colours, including orange, yellow, pink, red, blue, or white.
+Freesia flower in the winter and spring; these flowers can be of many patterns and colors, including orange, yellow, pink, red, blue, or white.

-Many gardeners like to grow them in containers to show their Freesia's off as feature plants.
+Many gardeners like to grow them in containers to show off as feature plants.

 Striped Fressia